 Common names: Kraaifontein spiderhead (Eng.)

-This endangered spiderhead is being squeezed from its home by urbanization near greater Cape Town.
+This critically endangered spiderhead is being squeezed from its home by urbanization near greater Cape Town.

 Serruria furcellata is a multi-stemmed, resprouting, erect shrub reaching a height of 0.5 m and spanning 1 m across.
 The dissected leaves, which are distinctive of this species, are hairless and bright green.
 The plant produces a solitary, sweet-scented, pink flowerhead and flowers in spring to early summer (from August to October).
 The seeds are released within two months of flowering.